Ben Greenhalgh: Back in the United Kingdom

 It was announced on 22 June 2015, that Greenhalgh had signed for National League South side Concord Rangers, returning to a club where he had made a big impact during the run-in of the 2012–13 season, winning both the Isthmian League Cup, and the Isthmian League Premier Division play-offs.

-On 26 May 2016, it was announced that Greenhalgh had signed for Maidstone United again.
+On 26 May 2016, Greenhalgh had signed for Maidstone United again.
 He was released by Maidstone a year later in May 2017.
 He was immediately signed by National League South side Hemel Hempstead Town, who had Greenhalgh on loan towards the back end of the 2016–17 season.

-On 24 May 2018, it was announced that Greenhalgh had signed for Dartford.
+On 24 May 2018, Greenhalgh had signed for Dartford.

-On 8 November 2019, it was announced that Greenhalgh had signed for Tonbridge Angels on an initial month's loan.
+On 8 November 2019, Greenhalgh had signed for Tonbridge Angels on an initial month's loan.
 His loan was then extended until 4 January 2020.

-On 7 January 2020, it was announced that Greenhalgh had left Dartford by mutual consent.
+On 7 January 2020, he left Dartford by mutual consent.
 The following day, Greenhalgh signed permanently for Tonbridge Angels.

-On 6 April 2021, Greenhalgh signed for Margate for the 2021-22 season.
+On 6 April 2021, Greenhalgh signed for Margate for the 2021–22 season.
 Greenhalgh was appointed captain ahead of the 2022–23 season.
 In December 2022, the sacking of Andy Drury saw Greenhalgh appointed joint-caretaker manager with fellow player Reece Prestedge.
 On 31 January 2023, Prestedge was appointed manager on a permanent basis with Greenhalgh as his assistant manager.
+Following relegation at the end of the 2023–24 season, Greenhalgh was named player-manager.

 Personal life

-As of October 2020, Greenhalgh is currently academy manager at Dartford.
 In 2015 he became a professional golfer and joined the PGA circuit, playing in one-day golf tournaments while continuing to play semi-professional football.